factorial-io/multibasebox/readme.md

 ## Installation

-1. Clone this repository
+1. Clone this repository,
+2. Clone the submodules via `git submodule update --init`
-2. Make sure you have ansible installed.
+3. Make sure you have ansible installed.
-2. Install needed plugins:
+4. Install needed plugins:

     ```
     vagrant plugin install vagrant-dns # only for OS X
     vagrant plugin install vagrant-fabric
     ```

-3. If you want to use vmware, make sure you have installed the corresponding plugin and applied a valid license (More info [here](https://www.vagrantup.com/vmware/))
+5. If you want to use vmware, make sure you have installed the corresponding plugin and applied a valid license (More info [here](https://www.vagrantup.com/vmware/))
-4. Start your terminal, cd into the multibasebox-folder
+6. Start your terminal, cd into the multibasebox-folder
-5. Install vagrant-dns with `vagrant dns --install`
+7. Install vagrant-dns with `vagrant dns --install`
-6. Run `vagrant up` (if you are using vmware, append `--provider=vmware_fusion`)
+8. Run `vagrant up` (if you are using vmware, append `--provider=vmware_fusion`)
-7. Wait
+9. Wait
-8. Visit `http://multibasebox.dev:1936` This will show you the haproxy status page.
+10. Visit `http://multibasebox.dev:1936` This will show you the haproxy status page.

 ## Linux-specific remarks